Eduardo Fermin is a men’s fashion and physique portrait photographer located in Manhattan, New York City.

 Phil posted a photo-shoot behind-the-scenes video on his YouTube channel.

-Travis Maverick, a model from Tennessee, went to New York for a photo shoot with Eduardo.
+Travis Maverick, a fitness model, went to New York for a photo shoot with Eduardo.

 Carlos Gabriel Rodriguez

 Carlos Gabriel Rodriguez is a model from Venezuela.

 Nick Boisseau, a fitness model, had a photo shoot with Eduardo.
 (More photos are posted on Eduardo’s website.)

 Baxter Linn is a cinematographer, actor, bodybuilder, and model who lives in New England.

 Matt Ortel, a personal trainer living in New York, had a photo session with Eduardo.